jsiek/arete/README.md

 1. If the pointer is null, return a null pointer.

-2. If the pointer is alive, create a new pointer and transfer the given percentage from this pointer to the new pointer.
+2. If the pointer is alive, create a new pointer with the same address and transfer the given percentage from this pointer to the new pointer.
 Return the new pointer.

 ### Transfer